-Disney World aims for July reopening: Should I go?
+Disney World: Should I go after it reopens in July?

 Keeping the streak going

-Paul Mayer, who lives near Atlanta with his wife and two sons (ages 3 and 6), said he's already made plans for them to return.
+Paul Mayer, who lives near Atlanta with his wife and two children (ages 3 and 6), said he's already made plans for them to return.

 "We had a trip planned for early May to visit a few parks and to play golf.
 Since the resort was still closed, our reservations were automatically canceled," Mayer said.
 "While we were sad to postpone, the process was seamless and understandable.
 We rebooked for a long weekend in mid-September -- fingers crossed."